-TRENTON, N.J. — Motorists continue to see slightly higher prices at the pumps in New Jersey.
+TRENTON, N.J. — Motorists are seeing sharply higher prices at the pumps in New Jersey, thanks to Hurricane Harvey.

-The national average gas price on Friday was $2.30, up 2 cents from last week.
-That’s higher than the national average from a year ago, when motorists were paying $2.14.
+The national average gas price Friday was $2.52, up 17 cents from last week.
+That’s also higher than the national average from a year ago, when motorists were paying $2.22.